vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/22_puruShamedha_manasarapuruSha_vAstupuruSha.md

 Kandhar

-Occasionally a human-shaped figure in lieu of a maṇd

-. ala  may be found.
+Occasionally a human-shaped figure in lieu of a maṇḍala  may be found.
 Such

 a stone structure has been discovered, for instance, at Kandhar \(Disṭ Nanded, Maharashtra\) in excavations conducted by M.K.
 Dhavalikar and A.P.
 Jamkhedkar̥ 49